nishrinarawi/learndigest/README.md

 ## **Conclusion**

-By developing a website that provides complete learning access with transcription and summary features, this project aims to help teachers deliver the best education possible.
+By developing a website called **LearnDigest** that provides complete learning access with transcription and summary features, this project aims to help teachers deliver the best education possible.
 By expanding accessibility through digital technology, it is hoped to increase learning opportunities and the quality of education for all groups, including students from low-income families, individuals with disabilities, and those who have dropped out of school.